 The A.A.S. in Agri-Business is designed for students that choose to go back to the farm, ranch or small business directly after graduating with an associates degree from Casper College.
 The program is rich in Agriculture, Agriculture Business, and General Business with minimal general education requirements and flexibility for the student to choose their academic and practical emphasis.

 General education coursework can be completed from within or outside of the major field of study.

-- Lab Science
+- Lab Science - Or Mathematics

-- or

-- Mathematics

-- 2. Communication

 - Human Behavior

 - U.S. and Wyoming constitutions (3CR) Required

 - Cultural Environment

-- 4. General Education Electives

-- Must be chosen from areas 1, 2, or 3 above.

-- 5. Physical Education (1CR)

 Major Requirements (32 CR)